 - A message containing a blocked file-type (including those within unencrypted archive files)

-The error message will explain what has occurred to the person sending the message, and how to send the attachment, if it is legitimate.
+The notification will explain to the UBC sender what has occurred, and how to send the attachment, if it is legitimate.
 A notification will not be sent to the external recipient.

-Email passing through mail-relay.ubc.ca (including messages addressed to accounts at @ubc.ca, @mail.ubc.ca, @exchange.ubc.ca), and mail sent between FASmail accounts, is scanned by Sophos Anti-Virus.
+Email passing through mail-relay.ubc.ca (including messages addressed to accounts at @ubc.ca, @mail.ubc.ca, @exchange.ubc.ca), and mail sent between FASmail accounts, is scanned for viruses.
 The mail relay servers reject email messages containing a virus, and an error is issued to the person who originally sent the message.

 Blocking by File Type